SiggiSmara/yf_parqed/README.md

 ## How to install

-Simply use pip or your favorite package management tool to install the package: `pip install yf-parqed`
+At some point I might publish this to PyPI but until then simply clone the repo and use pip or your favorite package management tool to install the package: `pip install .`

 ## How to use